Chefs in the kitchen choosing healthy ingredients based on nutritional science.

 No—the online master’s degree program has been designed for distance delivery.
 Other than the required short residencies (four to six days), students should be able to complete the program from any location with an internet connection.

 While the academic rigor of the online master’s degree program does require commitment, we believe the workload and pacing will allow most students to achieve a reasonable work/life/study balance.
 Students will generally be enrolled in two, 3-credit hour courses per 15-week semester.
 Study time is flexible; students can spread class work across multiple short study sessions or fewer blocks of longer duration to meet their schedule needs.
-Assignments and associated timelines will vary by course and will be clearly outlined in the syllabus provided at the start of each course.
+Students can expect to commit an average of 20 hours per week to coursework.

 CIA Graduate Admissions Team